bmanders716/bmanders716.github.io/cookbook.md

 Plain Rock Cakes.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               º†lb. of moist sugar.
+               Ï†¨b. of moist sugar.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               º†lb. of butter, lard, or dripping.
+               Ï†¨b. of butter, lard, or dripping.
                1 egg.
                A little milk.